Jane Wyman

 Jane Wyman (/ˈwaɪmən/ WY-mən; born Sarah Jane Mayfield; January 5, 1917 – September 10, 2007) was an American actress.
-She received an Academy Award, three Golden Globe Awards and nominations for two Primetime Emmy Awards.
+A star of both movies and television, she received an Academy Award for Best Actress, four Golden Globe Awards and nominations for two Primetime Emmy Awards.
+In 1960 she received stars on the Hollywood Walk of Fame for both motion pictures and television.
+She was the first wife of actor and future U.S. President Ronald Reagan.